ZainabJammal/real-estate-system/README.md

    python -m hypercorn server:app
    ```

-## Set Up the Frontend
+## Running the Frontend

-### 1. Install Dependencies
+### A. Install Dependencies

 1. Navigate to the `src` directory (frontend):
+   using npm:

    ```bash
    cd frontend/src
    ```
-2. Install the required dependencies using npm or yarn:
+3. Install the required dependencies using npm or yarn:

    ```bash
    npm install
    ```
    This will install all necessary dependencies as specified in the package.json file for the frontend.

-### 2. Running the Frontend
+### B. Running the Frontend Server

    Once the dependencies are installed, start the frontend development server using npm: